tomhendra/courses/10-learning-to-learn/README.md

 ### 6.8.
 Importance of Community

 - If you don't have a community you will be at a disadvantage.
-- Community can provide feedback, find blind spots.
+- Community can provide feedback and find blind spots.
 - Motivation from others learning the same thing.
 - Accountability from others.
 - Be surrounded by people who excel you and propel you to be better.